 While more than 40 years of scientific research has addressed many questions about EMF, the continuing question of greatest interest to public health agencies is the possibility of an association between time weighted MF exposure and demonstrated health effects.
-The World Health Organization (WHO) published its latest findings on this question in an Electromagnetic Fields and Public Health fact sheet, June 2007. (http://www.who.int/mediacentre/factsheets/fs322/en/index.html) The fact sheet is based on a review by a WHO Task Group of scientific experts who assessed risks associated with ELF-EMF.
+The World Health Organization (WHO) published its findings on this question in an Electromagnetic Fields and Public Health fact sheet in June 2007.
+The fact sheet is based on a review by a WHO Task Group of scientific experts who assessed risks associated with ELF-EMF.
 As part of this review, the group examined studies related to MF exposure and various health effects, including childhood cancers, cancers in adults, developmental disorders, and neurobehavioral effects, among others.
 Particular attention was paid to leukemia in children.
 The Task Group concluded "that scientific evidence supporting an association between ELF magnetic field exposure and all of these health effects is much weaker than for childhood leukemia".
-(WHO, 2007) For childhood leukemia, WHO concluded recent studies do not alter the existing position taken by the International Agency for Research on Cancer (IARC) in 2002, that ELF-MF is "possibly carcinogenic to humans."
+(WHO, 2007).
+For childhood leukemia, WHO concluded recent studies do not alter the existing position taken by the International Agency for Research on Cancer (IARC) in 2002, that ELF-MF is "possibly carcinogenic to humans."

 Some epidemiology studies have reported an association between MF and childhood leukemia, while others have not.
-Two broad statistical analyses of these studies as a pool reported an association with estimated average exposures greater than 3 to 4 mG, but at this level of generalization it is difficult to determine whether the association is significant.
+Two broad statistical analyses of these studies reported an association with estimated average exposures greater than 3 to 4 mG, but at this level of generalization it is difficult to determine whether the association is significant.
 In 2005, the National Cancer Institute (NCI) stated, "Among more recent studies, findings have been mixed.
 Some have found an association; others have not Currently, researchers conclude that there is limited evidence that magnetic fields from power lines cause childhood leukemia, and that there is inadequate evidence that these magnetic fields cause other cancers in children."
 The NCI stated further: "Animal studies have not found that magnetic field exposure is associated with increased risk of cancer.
 The absence of animal data supporting carcinogenicity makes it biologically less likely that magnetic field exposures in humans, at home or at work, are linked to increased cancer risk."

-The American Medical Association characterizes the EMF health-effect literature as "inconsistent as to whether a risk exists."
 The National Institute of Environmental Health Sciences (NIEHS) concluded in 1999 that EMF exposure could not be recognized as "entirely safe" due to some statistical evidence of a link with childhood leukemia.
-Thus, although no public health agency has found that scientific research suggests a causal relationship between EMF and cancer, the NIEHS encourages "inexpensive and safe reductions in exposure" and suggests that the power industry continue its current practice of siting power lines to reduce exposures" rather than regulatory guidelines (NIEHS, 1999, pp. 37-38).
+Thus, although no public health agency has found that scientific research suggests a causal relationship between EMF and cancer, the NIEHS encourages "inexpensive and safe reductions in exposure" and "suggests that the power industry continue its current practice of siting power lines to reduce exposures" rather than adopting strict regulatory guidelines (NIEHS, 1999, pp. 37-38).
 In 2002 NIEHS restated that while this evidence was "weak" it was "still sufficient to warrant limited concern" and recommended "continued education on ways of reducing exposures" (NIEHS, 2002, p.
 14).